bajoriad/Piazza-Classifier/README.md

 # Piazza Classifier

-Implemented a program to classify the subjects of Piazza (Q&A web service) posts using natural language processing.
+Developed a Naïve Bayes classifier to classify the subjects of Piazza (Q&A web service) posts using natural language processing.
 Performed my analysis on a dataset of 2500+ posts, achieving an accuracy of 76%.

 Skills: C++, NLP, ML fundamentals